Skip to main content

 Living room in cream with windows and doors dressed in faux wood mid colour venetian blinds, fully lowered and tilted, low wooden sofa with cushions in pale peach and watercolour-effect patterns, wooden side unit with large fern, wooden floor with rug in cream with black dashes, light rays on walls.

-Upcycling is a great way to repurpose furniture.
-A lick of paint can transform an old chest of drawers or a chair, and it means you won’t need to throw your old furniture away or go out and spend money on new items.
+Upcycling is a great way to repurpose furniture while helping you create a more sustainable home.
+A lick of paint can transform an old chest of drawers or a chair, and it means you won’t need to throw your old furniture away or spend money on new items.

-We can also look for recycled materials when we’re buying new items for our home.
-Recycling has come a long way in a short space of time, and there are increasingly more options to choose from when it comes to window dressings.
+Recycling has come a long way in a short space of time, and there are increasingly more options to choose from when it comes to window dressings, like our Conscious Royal Roller blinds made from 100% recycled polyester.

 In the past, polyester fabrics were often looked down on as cheap and low quality.
 However, technology has moved on and having recycled polyester fabrics in fashion and interiors collection is a must-have for many brands.
 Fabrics such as faux linens and silks, look just as good as the real thing but contain recycled materials.